lalqalandar310-prog/Syspulse-/README.md

 Lightweight.
 Private.
 Focused.

-## SysPulse vs Heavy Monitoring Tools
+## Why Choose SysPulse Instead of Heavy Monitoring Tools?

 Many advanced monitoring platforms provide dashboards, cloud systems, databases, and complex analytics.
 These solutions can be valuable for large organizations, but they may be unnecessary for users who simply need fast and reliable security alerts.